jakubcieslik99/mega-dbs-backup-script/README.md

 ## Databases Backup Script ⚙️

-📌 Bash script and Node.js TypeScript job that creates dumps of MongoDB, MySQL and PostgreSQL databases on Linux environment, packs them and uploads to MEGA Drive cloud.
+📌 Bash script and Node.js TypeScript job that creates dumps of MongoDB, MySQL and PostgreSQL databases in a Linux environment, packs them and uploads to MEGA Drive cloud.

 ![GitHub top language](https://img.shields.io/github/languages/top/jakubcieslik99/dbs-backup-script)
 ![GitHub repo size](https://img.shields.io/github/repo-size/jakubcieslik99/dbs-backup-script)

 ## Initial requirements

-It is recommended to run this backup script for all the given databases, on Linux environment, as a cron job.
+It is recommended to run this backup script for all the given databases, in a Linux environment, as a cron job.

-The recommended location for the script, that will work out of the box is `/home/{user}` directory on Linux environment.
+The recommended location for the script, that will work out of the box is `/home/{user}` directory in a Linux environment.

 The script that backups all three databases is located in `/scripts` directory and called `backup.sh`.